blog posts

 Active Processes

-Another feature that Ubuntu gives you is the display of a list of active processes with a very short command.
+Another feature that Ubuntu gives you is the ability to display active processes with a very short command.

 If you want to have more control over the operating system and its running processes, we recommend using the following command in the terminal: